IF ... THEN Conditions

 ELSE: inverts the outcome of the IF ... condition.

-Any ALSO: line that comes after ELSE: will follow its example -- that is, it will accept its condition as being met if in the preceding IF ... line it had not been met.
+Any ALSO: line that comes after ELSE: will follow its example -- that is, it will accept its condition as being met if ELSE: is true, that is, if in the preceding IF ... line the condition had not been met.

 Another ELSE: line would again invert the condition, reverting it back to the original outcome.